Should I Be Concerned?

 Another easy way to protect you and your family is to purchase a point-of-use or whole house water filtration system that has been independently certified for the reduction of a wide variety of contaminants.

-WaterChef offers some powerful options, including the EVO100 Whole House System, the U9000 Under-Sink System, and C7000 Countertop System.
-All of these filter systems have been third-party tested and certified through either WQA or IAPMO, two of the most highly regarded testing laboratories in the water filtration industry.
+WaterChef offers some powerful solutions, including the EVO100 Whole House System, the U9000 Under-Sink System, and C7000 Countertop System.
+All of these filter systems have been third-party tested and certified through either WQA or IAPMO, two of the most trusted and highly regarded testing laboratories in the water filtration industry.
 This means you can have confidence that your filter system is doing what we claim, as it has been rigorously tested and verified by a trusted independent source.